parking-data-standards/apds2netex/README.md

 <br/>
 <img src="images/principle.png" width="800px">

+#### Selected Aspects
+##### Implementation Decisions
+This project started as a (minimal) proof of concept, and as a consequence, some implementation decisions were made under consideration of budgetary constraints.
+The most prominent example is the fact that the actual mapping logic between the two models has been implemented **programmatically**.
+And while there might always be cases where this cannot be avoided, it would be desirable to pursue a rather declarative approach, using a domain specific language such as e.g. XSLT.
+The latter is not a direct option as - other than NeTEx - there is no XML schema definition for APDS.
+This shall not affect users in any way as the converter library is processing perfectly valid NeTEx output.

+##### Enumerations
+There are cases where there might be no exact equivalent for a particular enum value.
+In those instances, the converter falls back to a more generic variant (e.g. "other") if available.

+##### Identifiers
+While the current approach for generating valid identifiers works, it might be considered for future improvements.
+For the time being, users can use the converter's out-of-the-box ids or opt to manipulate them themselves after the converter has done its work.

+##### APDS Qualifications
+There are cases where NeTEx does not provide a suitable equivalent of an APDS entity.
+The community should discuss how to deal with this (e.g. generation of automatically-generated descriptive text).

 ### Validation of the Result
 Via this approach, schema conformity is ensured to a great extent.
 Even though the project is using a sub-set of the NeTEx schema, the output will always successfully validate against the official full-blown _NeTEx\_publication.xsd_.
 In our project, we use open source tools to confirm this.
 Given an output file named "converter\_output.xml", this can be done like this: